tier4/scenario_simulator_v2/docs/design/Metrics.md

 In this state, metrics class does not calculate metrics any more.

 ### Failure
-In this state, metrics class throw specification vaiolation error.
+In this state, metrics class throw specification violation error.

 ## What types of metrics can we use?